.jpg)

 Do Diapers Expire?

-Diapers don't come with a clear-cut expiration date, but if you find yourself staring at a stash of diapers tucked away in a closet, wondering if they’re still good to use, there are a few considerations to keep in mind.
-Before you reuse them for your next bundle of joy or hand out vintage diapers at your next baby shower, let's dive into the details.
+Diapers don't come with a clear-cut expiration date.
+But if you’re eyeing your long-lost diaper stash and wondering if it’s still up for the job, you’re right to pause.
+A few key factors can help you decide.
+Before reusing them for your next bundle of joy or handing them out at your bestie’s baby shower, let’s get into the details.

 Are Old Diapers Safe?

-Here’s the good news: Over time, diapers can undergo some changes that might affect their performance, but fear not: they usually don't pose any health risks.
+Here’s the good news: over time, disposable diapers can undergo some changes that might affect their performance.
+But don’t worry – they usually don't pose any health risks.

 Let’s take a magnifying glass to your diaper stock, shall we?